tanishqkolhatkar93/omdena-kutch-India-water-qality-monitoring-/README.md

 ---

-If you're a contributor or team member, ensure you **stick to the structure** and **maintain clarity and traceability** in your contributions.
-Happy collaborating! 💧
+If you're a contributor or team member, ensure you **stick to the structure** and **maintain clarity and traceability** in your contributions. 💧